Hacktoberfest-Nepal/Your-First-PR/README.md

     - Open Sourc Alternative
     - And Finally, Open Source Project Demonstration

-Also on Oct 15 we will host session for you guys to interact help to make your 4 PR's
+Also on Oct 15 we will host a session for you guys to interact help to make your 4 PR's and later on be availabe for support on our discord server
 ```
 Till then stay connected on our social media handles: <br>
 Facebook: https://www.facebook.com/sagarmathahacktoberfest <br>